Prospective and New Students

 Submission deadlines for all required applications and documents vary based on your admission status.
 For specific deadlines for Early Decision (ED) or Regular Decision (RD) please visit the Deadlines page.

-CMC is committed to making college affordable.
-The Office of Financial aid does not package loans or work-study for DACA/Undocumented students.
+CMC is committed to making college affordable for all students.
+The Office of Financial Aid does not package loans for students who qualify under California AB540.

 How to Apply

-- CMC requires all students seeking need-based institutional financial aid to submit the CSS Profile application.
+CMC requires students applying for need-based institutional Financial Aid to submit the CSS profile.
+The CSS Profile collects Income tax information.

-- California residents must submit the California Dream Act application.
+All California residents must submit the Dream Act Application

-Claremont McKenna College (CMC) is need-aware in its admission process for all international students (non-U.S. citizens and non-U.S. permanent residents).
-This means that an applicant’s financial need may be considered as part of the admission decision.
-However, if admitted, CMC is committed to meeting demonstrated need as determined at the time of admission.
-Financial aid packages typically consist of a combination of grants, scholarships, work and loans.
+Claremont McKenna College (CMC) is need-aware in its admission process for all international students (non-U.S. Citizens and non-U.S. Permanent Residents).
+This means an applicant’s financial need may be considered as part of the admission decision.
+If admitted, CMC is committed to meeting demonstrated need as determined at the time of admission.
+Financial Aid packages typically consists of a combination of grants, scholarships, work opportunities, and loans.

-International students who do not apply for or do not receive need-based financial aid upon admission are not eligible to be considered for financial aid in future years while enrolled at CMC.
+International students who do not apply for or receive need-based Financial Aid upon admission are not eligible to be considered for Institutional Financial Aid in subsequent years while enrolled at CMC.

 How to Apply

-- Submit the CMC Financial Aid Form for International Students, available in your CMC applicant portal after submitting your admission application.
+- Submit the CMC Financial Aid Form for International Students, which will be available in your CMC Applicant Portal after you submit your admission application*

-- If there are revisions to your CMC Financial Aid Form for International Students prior to your admission decision, please contact admission@cmc.edu immediately with the updated information.
+If revisions to the CMC Financial Aid Form for International Students are necessary, contact the Office of Admission (admission@cmc.edu) immediately to provide the updated information.

-- CMC does not accept the IFSAA or CSS Profile for international applicants.
+- CMC does not accept the International Student Financial Aid Application (ISFAA) or the CSS Profile for International applicants